 Yanagawa City

-Yanagawa is a city in the southern part of Fukuoka Prefecture.
-It was the site of the Tachibana Han castle.
-“Han” refers to a province during the Edo Period, one of the samurai periods in Japan.
-Yanagawa retains some of the atmosphere of an old town and is known for two main attractions: its network of creeks and its eel cuisine.
+Yanagawa is a city in southern Fukuoka Prefecture, once the site of Tachibana Castle during the Edo period—a time when Japan was divided into feudal domains known as han.
+The city retains the charming atmosphere of an old castle town and is renowned for two primary attractions: its extensive network of canals and its delicious eel cuisine.

 Creeks